Fuerteventura: Sport

 Many sports are commonly played in Fuerteventura, both in the open air and in sports centres across the island.

 Native sports

 These are the Canarian sports found on the island:

 Canarian wrestling

-The wrestling takes place in a ring of sand called the terrero.
+Canarian wrestling takes place in a ring of sand called the terrero.
 Inside it, the two contestants try to knock each other over.
-Fuerteventura has 14 terreros distributed through all the towns except Betancuria.
+Fuerteventura has 14 terreros, distributed through all the towns except Betancuria: